king802/Pacman-Project/README.md

 # Pacman-Project
 Pacman agents developed in CS 5100 Foundations of AI.

-This project consist of the completion of the Pacman project that was developed by Berkley.
-In thie repo you will find the code from the roject as whole as well as code that I have implelmented in building out varrious AI algorithms for the Pacman Agent to use.
+In this repository you will find all of the python code that is used to build out Pacman AI agents as well as run the demos of how the agents work.
+The agents are broken up into different sub folders.